dendibakh/dendibakh.github.io/_posts/contests/2021-03-27-Summary-of-contest-4-part3.md

 `*resultptr` = POSSIBLE_EDGE *((mag <= 0.0) & (mag2 < 0.0));
 ```

 This completely avoids branches.
 If we analyze the large set of nested ifs  TODO(Add link or source example), we notice a pattern.
-The computations are always the same, there is only a difference which of the neighboring pixels we are processing.
+The computations are always the same, there is only a difference in which of the neighboring pixels we are processing.

 The processing in each of the ifs body looks something like this: